 - [Transient](#transient)

-- [Adding dependencies to the container](#adding-dependencies-to-the-container)
+- [Adding services to the container](#adding-services-to-the-container)

-- [Call a factory method](#call-a-factory-method)
+- [Provide a factory callback](#provide-a-factory-callback)

-- [Provide a specific instance](#provide-a-specific-instance)
+- [Provide a concrete instance](#provide-a-concrete-instance)

 - [Dependency Injector](#dependency-injector)